 To show how your map actually exists in real life

 A list of IP addresses isn't helpful when you're trying to identify the scope of a network emergency and what devices might have been impacted.
 You need to see where devices are and what's connected to what.
-Network topology mappers give you flexibility to organize devices in the way that makes most sense to you.
+A network topology mapper give you flexibility to organize devices in the way that makes most sense to you.

 Topology is just a fancy word for showing how elements are positioned in relation to one another.
 When you can see the position of your workstations, switches, and servers, you can better manage and monitor their performance.
 Our gallery of network maps shows how people are doing this in real life with Intermapper.